Program Overview

 Medical Physics Graduate Students

 Medical physics graduate students are part of the Department of Physics, Engineering Physics and Astronomy at Queen's, and their academic program largely mirrors that of their colleagues in other fields of physics.
 The medical physics program is research-based, culminating in the writing and defence of a thesis.
-Two courses in medical physics (PHYS 858 or its equivalent and PHYS 958 - see http://www.physics.queensu.ca/Courses/index.php ) are part of the program for all students; master's students take an additional two courses of their choice and doctoral students an additional five.
+Two courses in medical physics are part of the program for all students; master's students take an additional two courses of their choice and doctoral students an additional five.

 The program aims to produce well-rounded physicists who are experienced in a wide variety of situations.
 While the focus is on research in our non-accredited graduate program, most medical physics students will run several short investigative programs in dosimetry, radiation safety, quality assurance or other sub-fields of the profession, and will be exposed to many aspects of clinical physics at the CCSEO at KGH.

-The requirements for admission into physics graduate studies at Queen’s University are described at here.
+The requirements for admission into physics graduate studies at Queen’s University are described here.

 Admission